Los Angeles Age Discrimination Lawyers

 - Ostracization of older workers from workplace social events

-If you’ve heard or experienced anything like this, our attorneys can help you determine if you have an age discrimination case.
+If you have heard or experienced anything like this at work, our Los Angeles age discrimination lawyers can help you determine if you have an age discrimination case.

-If you believe that you have been subjected to age discrimination, it is important to document it.
+If you believe that you have been subjected to age discrimination at work, it is important to document it.
 You should also follow your employer’s internal procedures for making a complaint.
-A record of harassing or discriminatory treatment and documentation of complaints is key evidence in any claim for harassment or discrimination.
+A record of harassing or discriminatory treatment and documentation of complaints is key evidence in any claim for age-based harassment or discrimination.